Additional Contact Info

 - British Columbia, 2014

-Frank is a Vancouver-based civil litigation lawyer with an interest in insurance defence, bodily injury and commercial disputes.
+Frank Lin is a Vancouver-based civil litigation lawyer focusing on commercial litigation, insurance defence, and bodily injury matters.

-Frank strives to provide cost-efficient dispute resolution services.
-Wherever possible, Frank seeks to reach resolution by negotiation or mediation.
-When settlement cannot be achieved, Frank advances his clients’ positions in Court.
+Frank provides efficient dispute resolution services.
+Whenever possible, he seeks to resolve disputes through negotiation or mediation.
+When a settlement cannot be achieved, Frank advances his clients’ interests in Court.
 Since being called to the Bar in 2014, Frank has successfully advocated for his clients as trial counsel in the Supreme Court of British Columbia.
+He also assists senior counsel with appeal matters.

 Lalonde v Lyall, 2019 BCSC 2259.
 Defence counsel in a personal injury matter where the plaintiff sought damages in excess of $750,000.
 The court accepted key arguments from the defendants, awarding under $240,000 in damages.